Trusted WordPress tutorials, when you need them most.

 What’s Next for WordPress?

 We hope this article helped you understand the history of WordPress.
-You may also want to see how WordPress works behind the scenes (infographic) and what are the best WordPress plugins that every website should use.
+You may also want to see the evolution of the WordPress user interface and or find out how WordPress works with a behind-the-scenes walkthrough of the code.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.